AdobeDocs/audience-manager.en/help/using/faq/faq-smart-personas.md

 [!UICONTROL Smart Personas] and [!UICONTROL Look-alike modeling] serve different use cases.
 The main differences between the two algorithms are these:

+1. [!UICONTROL Look-alike modeling] takes a small audience as input and expands it. [!UICONTROL Smart Personas] takes a large audience as input, and divides it into smaller distinct audiences, defined by your personas.
 1. The number of base segments is different for each algorithm. [!UICONTROL Smart Personas] requires at least two baselines, while [!UICONTROL Look-alike modeling] uses one baseline at most.
-2. [!UICONTROL Smart Personas] performs real-time segment evaluation, while [!UICONTROL Look-alike modeling] does not.
+1. [!UICONTROL Smart Personas] performs real-time segment evaluation, while [!UICONTROL Look-alike modeling] does not.
-3. [!UICONTROL Look-alike modeling] takes a small audience as input and expands it. [!UICONTROL Smart Personas] takes a large audience as input, and divides it into smaller distinct audiences, defined by your personas.

 Based on your use case, you should decide which model will be more relevant to you.